42-teamprojects/42-WebServ/README.md

 ---

 # Sockets
+A socket is a software component that represents an endpoint for network communication on your computer.
+It acts as a communication channel through which data can be sent and received between processes (programs) running on your computer and remote computers over a network, like the internet.
+Sockets are a fundamental concept in networking and allow applications to communicate with each other,

+But what are Sockets?

+You've probably heard of IP addresses, right?
+In a very general sense, an IP address is how you distinguish different machines, or hosts.
+For example, when you connect to Amazon, you need a way to specify the physical server you want your messages to be sent to.
+That's what the IP address is for.

+Great, right?
+The IP address helps you distinguish between physical machines (typically called hosts), and that is all you need to do be able to do, right?

+Not quite!
+While IP addressing helps you distinguish between hosts, what about different processes on your computer?
+When a message (sometimes called a packet, or segment, in this context) reaches your computer, how does your Operating System know which process that message was meant for?
+You might be browsing reddit while checking your email while playing a game while streaming music.
+How does your OS know that the message it just received was meant for Spotify or for Web Browsing?
+The IP address can't distinguish between the two.

+This is where ports come in.
+A port is just a number, but it acts as a kind of "address" so that your operating system can identify which process a message is meant for.

+A socket is then a way for your program to say, "Hey, this is My IP Address and my Port Number.
+Contact me Here!".
+This way, you can have multiple programs running on the same machine, and the OS can distinguish between your python program and some other process going on.

 <details>
 <summary>
-A socket is a software component that represents an endpoint for network communication on your computer.
-It acts as a communication channel through which data can be sent and received between processes (programs) running on your computer and remote computers over a network, like the internet.
-Sockets are a fundamental concept in networking and allow applications to communicate with each other:

 Here's how sockets work under the hood and what they represent:
 </summary>